containers/bootc/docs/src/bootc-via-api.md

-In general, most use cases of driving bootc via API are probably most easily done by forking off `bootc upgrade` when desired, and viewing `bootc status --json --format-version=0`.
+In general, most use cases of driving bootc via API are probably most easily done by forking off `bootc upgrade` when desired, and viewing `bootc status --json --format-version=1`.

 ## JSON Schema

-The current API is classified as `org.containers.bootc/v1alpha1` but it will likely be officially stabilized mostly as is.
-However, you should still request the current "v0" format via an explicit `--format-version=0` as referenced above.
+The current API `org.containers.bootc/v1` is stable.
+In order to support the future introduction of a v2 or newer format, please change your code now to explicitly request `--format-version=1` as referenced above.
+(Available since bootc 0.1.15, `--format-version=0` in bootc 0.1.14).

-There is a [JSON schema](https://json-schema.org/) generated from the Rust source code available here: [host-v0.schema.json](host-v0.schema.json).
+There is a [JSON schema](https://json-schema.org/) generated from the Rust source code available here: [host-v1.schema.json](host-v1.schema.json).

 A common way to use this is to run a code generator such as [go-jsonschema](https://github.com/omissis/go-jsonschema) on the